 If there were a Mt.
 Rushmore for SCBBQ, Rodney Scott’s ever-smiling visage would be permanently etched into the mountainside.

-Scott recently opened his own restaurant, Rodney Scott’s BBQ, in downtown Charleston.
+Scott opened his first restaurant, Rodney Scott’s BBQ, in downtown Charleston.
 While the Hemingway location continues to be exceptional, it has never been what one might consider a complete restaurant.

 As limited as the table options is the menu.
 On our visit, we had a BBQ plate with slaw and beans.
 Not sure if things have changed, but if I remember correctly, those were the only side options at the time.

 In fact, these limitations and more made us question whether Rodney Scott’s new venture would be successful.
 History has, of course, proven Scott has quite a success on his hands.

 One of the reasons, beyond fantastic whole hog, pulled pork BBQ, is the fact that his expanded menu equals his signature menu item.
 Rodney Scott’s baked beans may well be the best I have tried anywhere.
 (I have asked, and no, they won’t share the recipe!)

 The collards are Rodney Scott’s are delicious as well.
 They have hints of smoke and strings of meat and a hint of that sauce that makes Scott’s BBQ even more special.